 Woody has had it.
 He confronts Buzz, calling him a phony and shoving him.
 Their altercation is interrupted by Sid blowing up a toy in the yard next door.
 (Now this scene is a Chekhov’s Gun.
 If you’ve planned your story ahead of time, you will include all the factors at play during the ending within your first act.
 If you discover your story as you write, you’ll go back during revisions and plant foreshadowing.)
 After Sid shows us the worst possible outcome for a toy, Bo Peep reminds everyone that they are moving away (more foreshadowing).

 Next we have the Complication.
-The complication:
+In a character-driven story like this, the complication:

 - is a bad decision, mistake, or accident